transmogrifier/eulerlib/README.rst

 * Palindrome numbers
 * Pythagorean triples

-Functions from this library can be used to solve problems in Project Euler.
+Functions from this library can be used to solve recreational mathematics and programming problems such as problems in Project Euler.

 Installation
 ------------